223 series: 223-0, 223-2500 series

-The first model (223-0) was delivered earlier than expected, and saw introduction into service on 1 April 1994, on the Hanwa Line.
+The first model (223–0) was delivered earlier than expected, and saw introduction into service on 1 April 1994, on the Hanwa Line.
 On 4 September of the same year, it began serving the Kansai Airport Line Rapid Service as Kansai International Airport opened.
 The train was initially fitted with luggage racks, for passengers travelling to/from the airport.
 A 1 + 2 seating configuration has been adopted to allow passengers to place bulky luggage on the floor where necessary.

 Between 1996 and 1998, baggage cars were included, but due to lack of use it was reverted.
-Unable to cope with the increasing passenger traffic, new cars were produced and designated as the 223-2500, based on the 223-2000 model.
+Unable to cope with the increasing passenger traffic, new cars were produced and designated as the 223–2500, based on the 223-2000 model.
 These cars were introduced in 1999.

-The 223-0 and 223-2500 series see regular service on the Osaka Loop Line, Hanwa Line (and Kansai Airport Line), and the Kisei Main Line.
+The 223-0 and 223–2500 series see regular service on the Osaka Loop Line, Hanwa Line (and Kansai Airport Line), and the Kisei Main Line.
 They are typically operated in 4+4-car formations, uncoupled at Hineno.

 In May 2018, set HE401 was refurbished, and began test running later on the same month.

 223-1000 series

 This sub-series was manufactured in 1995, and were quickly pressed into service in the summer of the same year to curb dwindling passenger travel in the aftermath of the Great Hanshin earthquake, replacing older 221 series sets on Special Rapid services.
 The trains sport a higher top service speed of 130 km/h, and were manufactured jointly between Kinki Sharyo, Hitachi, and Kawasaki Heavy Industries.
 Fold-up seats replace some of the regular ones, in order to increase standing capacity during peak hours.
 To lower the center of gravity, air-conditioning units have been shifted to the bottom of the carriages.

-The 223-1000 series is used on several routes: Hokuriku Main Line, Tōkaidō Main Line, Sanyō Main Line, Kosei Line, Kusatsu Line, and Sagano Line.
+The 223–1000 series is used on several routes: Hokuriku Main Line, Tōkaidō Main Line, Sanyō Main Line, Kosei Line, Kusatsu Line, and Sagano Line.
 A total of 92 cars were produced, and they are typically in 4- or 8-car formations.

-In Q1 2019, select 223-1000 end cars on 4-car sets underwent modifications to introduce the "A-Seat", a reserved seat service currently found on select 12-car Special Rapid Service trains.
+In Q1 2019, selected 223-1000 end cars on 4-car sets underwent modifications to introduce the "A-Seat", a reserved seat service currently found on select 12-car Special Rapid Service trains.
 On these cars, straight blue stripes run along the sides of the car and the center door is permanently sealed.
 Seating is in a 2 + 2 configuration and WiFi is equipped along with power outlets.

 223-2000 series

 In 1999, Kawasaki Heavy Industries and Kinki Sharyo received a further order of 236 cars.
 This sub-series was built with substantial improvements: for example universal access toilets and heat absorbent windows.
 Its formation and assignment of routes are similar to the 223-1000 model.
+223 series set V8 was refurbished in Q1 2025, then re-entered service a few months after.
+It features LED headlights and full colour LED screens at the front of the train.